glondu/belenios/doc/tool.md

     belenios-tool setup generate-credentials --uuid XXXXXXXXXXXXXX --file F

 where `XXXXXXXXXXXXXX` is the UUID of the election given by the administrator.
-It will generate three files with `N` lines:
+It will generate two files:

  * `T.privcreds`: each line of this file contains an identity and a private credential.
 Send each voter the associated credential.
 Keep this file secret, and secure if you want to be able to re-send a credential later (e.g. if a voter lost or did not receive it).
- * `T.pubcreds`: each line of this file contains a public credential.
+ * `T.pubcreds`: this JSON file contains `N` public credentials.
-   Send the whole file to the election administrator; it will be the `public_creds.txt` for the election (and you must check that);
+   Send the whole file to the election administrator; it will be the `public_creds.json` of the election (and you must check that);
- * `T.hashcreds`: each line of this file contains, for each id in `T.privcreds`, the hash of the corresponding public key.
-At the moment, this file has no practical purpose (but this might change in the future).
-Destroy it.

 You can optionally add a `--dir` option to specify the directory where these files will be written.